ashedow/helpers/docs/infrastructure/kube/kustomize.md

 # Kustomize

+Kustomize is an open-source configuration management tool developed to help address these concerns.
 **Kustomize** is a *standalone tool* to *customize Kubernetes objects* through a kustomization *file*.

 Since 1.14, Kubectl also supports the management of Kubernetes objects using a kustomization file.
 To view Resources found in a directory containing a kustomization file, run the following command: